| Year | Principal | Interest | Loan Balance |

 This is sometimes called a Kepner-Tregoe (KT) matrix after the authors who proposed it as a rational process for decision making (Kepner and Tregoe 1981).↩︎

 When we conduct a lifecycle analysis, shouldn’t we calculate the future value of cost and benefits to account for inflation, and then discount it back to the present value?
 In other words, if a VSL is worth $11 million today, shouldn’t it be worth even more in the future?
 The White House’s guidance on conducting lifecycle analysis recommends using constant-dollar values for future costs, and use a discount rate that has the inflation effect removed, called the real discount rate.
 The nominal discount rate is an estimate of the time-value of money, including the impact of inflation.
 For regulatory analysis, the White House recommends estimating the nominal discount rate from US treasury returns (OMB 2023).
 The real discount rate is calculated by subtracting the impact of inflation rate from the nominal discount rate.
-For example, if the nominal discount rate is 4%, and inflation is 2%, then the real discount rate is approximately 2% (See Equation 4.30).
+For example, if the nominal discount rate is 4%, and inflation is 2%, then the real discount rate is approximately 2% (See ?eq-discount).
 The net present value will be the same if your future costs include an inflation rate of 2%, and you discount using the nominal rate of 4%, as a case where future costs are expressed in constant-dollars, and you discount back to the future using the 2% real discount rate.↩︎